Skip to main content

 In addition, we provide a performance fee for the event in June.
 This will be a total fee for all performers and will be negotiated with the artist nearer the time, depending on the scale of the proposed performance and potential ticket income.

-We’re more than happy to support you in making additional funding applications for the project.
+Yes!
+We’re happy to support you in making additional funding applications for the project.
+We recommend looking and applying for funding before you officially start your residency in September 2024.

 How much am I expected to share about my project during the residency?

 During the 10 months we may ask you to send updates on your project to use online (e.g. short videos, a blog post).
-We may also ask you to act as an ambassador for Sage Gateshead in media interviews orstories for our website and social media.
+We may also ask you to act as an ambassador for The Glasshouse in media interviews or stories for our website and social media.

-I’ve never been to Sage Gateshead, what’s it like?
+I’ve never been to The Glasshouse, what’s it like?

 You’ll receive a warm welcome from all of the team here.
 We look after you during your visits to make sure you have all the support you need with creative and practical things.